 - The scenery around Tasmania can be spectacular.
 If you want to take a closer look, pull over—driving while distracted is hazardous.
-The advantage of a private motorhome hire Tasmania tour is that you can pop into the back, make a cup of tea, and enjoy those views properly!
+The advantage of a private motorhome hire Tasmania road trip is that you can pop into the back, make a cup of tea, and enjoy those views properly!

 Above all, pay close attention to the orientation given when you pick up the vehicle.
 The depot staff can tell you all you need to know about its operation.
 You should also get in touch with the supplier should questions arise.
 It’s better to ask than to break something or put yourself in harm’s way due to misuse.

 What to see and do with your Hobart campervan hire

 With Mount Wellington almost standing like its sentinel, you'll discover Tasmania is a small state that packs a big punch.
 Wherever you take your motorhome, you’ll find spectacular sights and exciting activities.
 The biggest problem for many travellers is simply knowing where to start, but a visit to the Royal Tasmanian Botanical Gardens at the heart of the CBD, proves to be a great choice.

 Are you looking for the most beautiful stretch of sand?
 The most interesting of historic sites and national parks?
 The densest wilderness in which to get (temporarily) lost?
 We’ve put together a few options to kick off your itinerary planning.

 Freycinet National Park